My Lenten Fast

 These tips are just my personal opinion, of course.
 You can decide if you take them to heart or not.
 But I think it’s fair to say that long-term marriages aren’t a super common thing these days.
 I believe in learning from the lessons of others.
 So, I try to follow the models of other long-term couples (both for what TO and what NOT to do. 🙃) These tips are things that work for us.

 The Trekkers have big shoes to fill.
-Both of our parents have been married almost 40 years (or longer), and most of our grandparents came close to (if not hit) the 50-year mark! 😮 I pray we are lucky enough to have–at least–that many years together!
+Both of our parents have been married more than 40 years, and most of our grandparents came close to (if not hit) the 50-year mark! 😮 I pray we are lucky enough to have–at least–that many years together!

 Do you have any pieces of advice for a long and happy marriage?
 Let me know in the comments!